jan-casas/vsc-compute-dash/README.md

     }
 ```

-*Diagram 3: Database structure proposal for the project.*
+*Diagram 3: Proposed database structure for the project.
+The database must manage users, projects
+within Speckle (including models and commits), manufacturer data (linked to each construction
+system), and all user interactions within the platform.
+The goal of this schema is to generalize the
+tables to enable faster and more scalable data ingestion.*

 > [!NOTE]